NeuralVFX/self-attention-gan/README.md

-# self-attention-gan
+# Self-Attention-Gan
-Pytorch implementation of Self Attention Gan based on [Self-Attention Generative Adversarial Networks](https://arxiv.org/pdf/1805.08318.pdf)
+Pytorch implementation of `"Self-Attention Gan"` based on [Self-Attention Generative Adversarial Networks](https://arxiv.org/pdf/1805.08318.pdf)

 `THIS IS STILL IN PROGRESS, NOT READY TO CLONE`